 3.9.
 Verification Results

-This page summarizes sample results from the testbed runs with the emphasis on verifying the estimated loss ratios by hand-calculations.
+This page summarizes sample results from the testbed runs with an emphasis on verifying the estimated loss ratios by hand calculations.

 3.9.1.
 Building Inventory